The strategy

 Leveraging big data

-The committees operating within Wilson’s Fountain can select districts based on demographics knowing the process will yield a viable candidate.
-The committees have an incentive to arm Party prospective candidates with constituent data to win popular support and differentiate themselves from major party candidates.
+The committees operating within Wilson’s Fountain can strategically select uncompetitive districts knowing the process will yield a viable candidate.
+Prospective nominees have a strong incentive to use market research to understand the needs of their constituents.

 The ripple effect.